MohamadAbdUlaziz938/interval-time-selector/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: This package help us to select time of day, allow us to select specific hours selectable and minute interval this package is update on the package [day_night_time_picker](https://pub.dev/packages/day_night_time_picker).
+This package help us to select time of day, allow us to select specific hours selectable and minute interval this package is update on the package [day_night_time_picker](https://pub.dev/packages/day_night_time_picker).
 We use this package and modified the code to fit to select specific hours.